College of Nursing

 NURSE 6530 Introduction to Diagnostic Reasoning: 3 semester hours

-Prerequisites: Consent of Program Director.
+Prerequisites: NURSE 6518, NURSE 6520, and NURSE 6524.
 This course provides an introduction to the interpretation and appropriate use of diagnostic measures for advanced practice nurses in primary care settings.
-Special attention is paid to laboratory, radiographic and diagnostic testing.
-In addition, clinical opportunities will be provided to gain clinical interventional skills for advanced practice nursing.
+Special attention is paid to laboratory, radiographic, and diagnostic testing.
+In addition, clinical opportunities will provide clinical interventional skills for advanced practice nursing.

 NURSE 6660 Introduction to Health Systems Management, and Policy for Underserved: 3 semester hours